 We had a plan: to reach as many people who stutter as we can, all over the world, to help and inspire them to work on their stutter and go through the same transformational experience that we did.
 Broca Brothers was born.
-We started making videos, writing blogs and finally making Speech Therapy available for everyone, everywhere.
+We started making videos, writing blogs and finally setting up our own approach to speech therapy.

 Our first live radio interview, April 2016